Life Sciences Revolution Unlocks Potential in Tools, Diagnostics, and Therapeutics

 While the COVID-19 pandemic shone a light on the most recent innovations, Sands Capital has studied the evolution of the life sciences sector for many years.
-Technological advancements and biological breakthroughs have allowed a better understanding of the causes of disease, opening the way to more precise and earlier diagnosis and treatment.
-We believe this life sciences revolution has created exciting opportunities for select businesses in the areas of life sciences tools, diagnostics, and therapeutics.
-As new technologies lower the barriers to entry, we expect that many earlier-stage businesses, many of which are still private, have the potential to capture and create value and ultimately generate wealth for long-term investors.
+Technological advances and biological breakthroughs have allowed a better understanding of the causes of disease, opening the way to earlier diagnosis and more precise treatment.
+We believe this life sciences revolution has created exciting opportunities for select businesses, particularly in the areas of life sciences tools, diagnostics, and therapeutics.
+As new technologies lower the barriers to entry, we expect earlier-stage businesses, many of which are still private, to create value and generate wealth for long-term investors.

 A Multidecade Growth Story

-There has been a flood of private and public funding into the life sciences over the past 18 months; we believe that we are only at the beginning of a multidecade growth story.1 Twenty years ago, sequencing the entire human genome cost some $100 million.
-Today, that price has fallen to less than $700.2 As in many areas of life sciences, lower costs led to increased opportunities for experimentation and discovery, which ultimately accelerates the pace of innovation.
-While sequencing is one of the best examples of a tool that has become remarkably accessible, it is only one among many.
+We believe that we are only at the beginning of a multidecade growth story for this dynamic and rapidly evolving sector.
+Twenty years ago, sequencing the entire human genome cost some $100 million.
+Today, that price has fallen to less than $700.1 As in many areas of life sciences, lower costs led to increased opportunities for experimentation and discovery, which ultimately accelerates the pace of innovation.
+While sequencing is one of the best examples of a tool that has become remarkably accessible, it is only one among many potential beneficiaries of this acceleration.
 Indeed, we are also excited about similar trends in other areas, including proteomics, the large-scale study of proteins.

-At the same time, the global demand for new technologies and therapies continues to grow.
-Notably, the global population of people age 60 and over is set to reach or surpass 2 billion by 2050, creating a greater disease burden for society and a need for continued innovation across the life sciences.3
+At the same time, the worldwide demand for new technologies and therapies continues to grow.
+Notably, the global population of people age 60 and over is set to reach or surpass 2 billion by 2050, creating a greater disease burden for society and a need for continued innovation across the life sciences.2

 Define, Diagnose, Treat